 The Bridge (SARC 24hrs)

-The Bridge exists to support any woman, man or young person who has been raped or sexually assaulted.
+The Bridge exists to support anyone of any age who has been raped or sexually assaulted.

 Our telephone line is answered 24 hours a day, 365 days a year and is for:

 - anyone who has been sexually assaulted at any time

 - family and friends of anyone who has been assaulted

 The Crisis Worker who answers can provide information, advice and support.

 - recent rape or sexual assault (in the last 7 days) for forensic medical examination and immediate care.
 Non-recent (for advice and support)